Market Access and Economic Development

 Alternative Explanations

 A notable alternative explanation is that many latently productive firms are constrained by forces external to the firm.
-Recent studies indeed establish that access to input and output markets appear to be important for growth.
+Recent studies indeed establish that access to input and output markets appears to be important for growth.

 However, the existing evidence focuses on access constraints arising from poor infrastructure and countries’ trade barriers.
 Firms’ and individuals’ de facto ability to acquire production inputs and sell output is likely influenced by a much broader set of economic, political, and social factors.
+Similarly, the consequences of market access may extend to “subsequent” economic development outcomes like job creation and changes in inequality.

 Research Focus